-proximity integration allows you to monitor the proximity of devices to a particular zone and the direction of travel.
+proximity integration allows you to monitor the proximity of devices or persons to a particular zone and the direction of travel.
 The result is an entity created in Home Assistant which maintains the proximity data.

 This integration is useful to reduce the number of automation rules required when wanting to perform automations based on locations outside a particular zone.
 The zone and state based triggers allow similar control but the number of rules grows exponentially when factors such as direction of travel need to be taken into account.